kibotu/hexqr/README.md

-# QR Code Reader
+# QR Code Hex Reader

 A modern Android application that provides a comprehensive QR code scanning experience with advanced hex editor functionality.
-Built with Jetpack Compose, the app focuses on displaying QR code content in a user-friendly way while offering developers and power users the ability to inspect raw byte data.
+Unlike standard QR readers that only show interpreted content, **QR Code Hex Reader displays the actual raw bytes** of the QR code data, giving you complete transparency into what's encoded.
+This is essential for security analysis, detecting tracking redirects, debugging non-standard formats, and understanding exactly what data is stored in the QR code.

 ![QR Code Reader Demo](docs/video.gif)